notisv/discord-bots/README.md

 ## About
-Lightweight Discord bots focusing on member onboarding, community polls, announcement posting.<br>
+Lightweight Discord bots focusing on member onboarding, community polls, announcement posting<br>
 **This code is provided "as is".**